Therapy or Psychiatry? Here are the Differences

 You can visit with a psychiatrist in person or with telehealth.
 Psychiatrists on Amwell are available for initial evaluations, follow-up care, and medication management.

 While psychiatrists on Amwell can prescribe most medications, they cannot prescribe controlled substances online.
-If you need a medication that is a controlled substance, youll need to be seen in person.
+If you need a medication that is a controlled substance, you’ll need to be seen in person.

-care should you seek?
+Which type of care should you seek?

 If you’re not sure what type of treatment would be best for you, it may help to describe your symptoms and concerns to your primary care doctor.
 They may be able to suggest what type of mental health provider to see.

-Either a therapist or psychiatrist can also evaluate you to determine whether you need talk therapy or medication or both and make recommendations based on that assessment so don‘t hesitate to start an initial conversation.
+Either a therapist or psychiatrist can also evaluate you to determine whether you need talk therapy or medication — or both — and make recommendations based on that assessment so don‘t hesitate to start an initial conversation.
 If your treatment involves both types of care, you may see a psychiatrist for medication and a therapist for talk therapy.

 Amwell offers both therapy and psychiatry telehealth visits from the comfort of your home.
 Many insurance plans are accepted, but it is not required.